sysrpl/Codebot.Web/README.md

   </form>
 ```

-If you wanted to invoke our purchase method example without using a ``<form>`` element but through JavaScript instead you might write the following:
+If you wanted to invoke our purchase action example without using a ``<form>`` element but through JavaScript instead you might write the following:

 ```javascript
     let data = new FormData();